 - Price $1,000 and Up

-Foxhounds and Beagles have been trusted throughout various hunting endeavors since as early as the 14th Century, where they were used by even royalty to hunt hares and rabbits.
+Foxhounds and Beagles have been trusted throughout various hunting endeavors since as early as the 14th Century when they were used by royalty to hunt hares and rabbits.
 Since then, these kinds of dogs have been bred and cross-bred to achieve only the best in hunting traits.
 Let’s see how their histories link up.

 For a long time, Beagles were the most popular small hound in England, gaining use and fame in the 1300s.
 Many people, including the royal family, used Beagles to hunt small game.
-The name Beagles come from the Old English word “begle,” which actually means small.
+The name Beagle comes from the Old English word “begle,” which means small.
 During that period, Beagles were even smaller than they are today.
 It is said that Queen Elizabeth I had a pack of six-inch Beagles.
-These dogs were used for hunting mainly hares and rabbits.
+These dogs were used for hunting, mainly hares and rabbits.